 I realize many fans have only ever been able to experience Days via the film or vice versa, and even fewer have ever played the game’s multiplayer mode, so I’m going to try to give both the gameplay and the film the best individual coverage that I can, especially features unique to one version, like rare but notable uses of the DS’ dual screens.
 I think this is going to be a pretty interesting Retrospective, because for a lot of you it will be your first exploration of the actual game or maybe even your first experience of the film, and I hope everyone gets something special out of it!

-Days has two main modes: Single Player and “Mission Mode,” which is nominally the game’s multiplayer, though there are ways to appreciate Mission Mode solo.
+Days has two main modes: Single Player and “Mission Mode.”
+Mission Mode is nominally the game’s multiplayer, though there are ways to appreciate Mission Mode solo.
 You can start Mission Mode without starting a save game, which will give you a special sort of custom loadout to work with, but you can’t make any progress if you do so, so you’re still better off getting started with Single Player.

 Days has three difficulties: Beginner, Standard and Proud.
 Let’s get this out up front: Days does not have an unlockable secret ending (it’s the same as CoM in that regard), though it does have a different sort of post-game, narrative content for you to unlock.
 That said, the difficulty level doesn’t change the unlock requirements for that content, so feel free to play in whatever difficulty you actually enjoy, for once.
-It does pay to be aware that Mission Mode uses a special, set difficulty that’s generally harder than even Proud mode, so if you get used to Beginner or Standard, expect an ugly surprise if you try to join a multiplayer game.
+It does pay to be aware that Mission Mode uses a special, set difficulty that’s generally harder than even Proud mode to make up for the multiple players, so if you get used to Beginner or Standard, expect an ugly surprise if you try to join a multiplayer game.

 The opening sequence for Days begins with Saïx’s speech from KH2’s Battle of Hollow Bastion, when he addressed the Heartless and how the Organization was gathering their hearts so that “we can truly, finally exist.”
 The game cuts from here to the scene of Axel and Roxas from KH2:FM+ where their ghosts met atop Twilight Town’s tower, and they discussed whether or not they really didn’t have hearts after all.
 We’re getting right down to the main themes of the game with these flashbacks!
 This is followed by a montage of the 13 members of the Organization, listing character profiles and abilities for anyone new to the series.
 This takes up most of the video, but adds virtually nothing for veterans, so we’ll skip ahead to the end of the montage for one last “theme scene” from KH2, namely the scene from FM+ where Xemnas gave Roxas “purpose” and his new name.
 Lastly, we wrap up the opening with Axel talking about the “old days,” when he and Roxas would sit in the tower and watch the sun set.
 For western players, these were the first time many had seen those FM+ scenes.